justdeen/Landing-Page-mini-project-/README.md

 https://just-deen.github.io/Landing-Page-mini-project-/ -hosted on github

-# Digital Agency Website
+## 💫 Overview

 This is a responsive digital agency website built using HTML, CSS, and Bootstrap.
 The website showcases the agency's services, testimonials, and contact information.

-# Features
+## Features

-- Navbar: A responsive navigation bar with links to Home, Services, About Us, Testimonials, and Contact sections.
+1. 🎈 Navbar: A responsive navigation bar with links to Home, Services, About Us, Testimonials, and Contact sections.

-- Home Section: Introduces the agency with a brief description, a call-to-action button, and a tutorial video link.
+2. 🎈 Home Section: Introduces the agency with a brief description, a call-to-action button, and a tutorial video link.

-- Services Section: Displays the agency's services, including Growth Marketing, Online Branding, and Animated Ads.
+3. 🎈 Services Section: Displays the agency's services, including Growth Marketing, Online Branding, and Animated Ads.

-- About Us Section: Highlights the agency's unique approach and values.
+4. 🎈 About Us Section: Highlights the agency's unique approach and values.

-- Testimonials Section: Showcases client testimonials with images and quotes.
+5. 🎈 Testimonials Section: Showcases client testimonials with images and quotes.

-- Contact Section: Provides social media links and contact information.
+6. 🎈 Contact Section: Provides social media links and contact information.

-- Footer Section: Includes agency information, contact details, and a subscription form.
+7. 🎈 Footer Section: Includes agency information, contact details, and a subscription form.

-# Tools and Resources
+## 📦 Tools and Resources

 - HTML5
 - CSS3